 It was an opportunity to meet new people and step outside my comfort zone.
-My boyfriend is from outside Chicago but also has never lived in the city.
+My fiancé is from outside Chicago but also has never lived in the city.
 It was an opportunity to learn a new normal, together.

 WW: You’re the first influencer that we’ve interviewed on this series.
 What do you wish people knew about being an influencer that they would be surprised to learn?

 CA: There is A LOT of behind the scenes work that goes into every single partnership.
 As much as followers prefer real-time posting, it is not as common as one would think.
 Most brands require 1 to 2 rounds of feedback on both content and captions prior to being able to share with your audience.
 Therefore, If I were to go on a trip that entailed taking a few paid content posts, I would have to either 1.
 Pretend like my trip was going on for weeks or 2.
 Shoot that content before the trip in order to have brand approval by the time the actual trip takes place.
-For example, I have a large brand partnership being announced in Feb but the content was filmed while I was in Hawaii months ago.
+For example, I have a large brand partnership being announced this month with 5-Hour Tea but the content was filmed while I was in Hawaii months ago.
 It’s just way more behind the scenes work than you would ever think.
 I personally enjoy sharing experiences in the moment, so this was a hard process to adapt to.

 WW: As an influencer + athlete, you've spent your fair share of time in workout gear.
 What was your favorite part of being a brand designer for the inaugural WOLACO Women’s collection and what elements did you really want to make sure were pulled into the 3 items?